Nominee Qualifications, Jury Process and Governance

-Year one of the Oberlander Prize cycle will focus on the nomination and selection process and include soliciting nominations, reviewing the nominations, selecting the recipient, announcing the recipient, and an event celebrating the recipient.
-A considerable portion of the year will be dedicated to scheduling and undertaking site visits.
+Year one of the Oberlander Prize cycle will focus on the nomination and selection process and include soliciting nominations, reviewing the nominations, selecting a jury, selecting the recipient, announcing the recipient, and an event celebrating the recipient.

 The Oberlander Prize curator will solicit nominations from an international group of more than 100 knowledgeable designers, critics, and academics.
 Nominees can also be self-nominated.

 At a minimum, nominations will consist of a name, contact information, and the names of a few projects.

 The Oberlander Prize curator will oversee the preparation of dossiers for each nominee, consisting of project images, a project summary, prior awards, etc.